doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 ----------------------

-A Doctrine Mapping Type defines the mapping between a PHP type and an MongoDB type.
+A Doctrine Mapping Type defines the mapping between a PHP type and a MongoDB type.
 You can even :doc:`write your own custom mapping types <custom-mapping-types>`.

 Here is a quick overview of the built-in mapping types: